 Living outside of Brazil for 15 years is comum people knowing that I am Brazilian start the conversation with “Hola, como estas”? meaning “Hello, how are you” in Spanish.

 So, just a little update, the official language in Brazil is Portuguese, and although we love Spanish language, we do not speak Spanish!
 That’s because Brazil were colonized by Portugal back in 1500.
-Want to read a bried history of Brazil?
+Want to read a brief history of Brazil?
 Click here.

 Now that you know our official language, having key phrases handy will help you in your daily interactions: